WaCoDiS/product-listener/README.md

 * (without using Docker) In order to run Product Listener Java Runtime Environment (JRE) (version >= 8) must be available.
 In order to [build Product Listener from source](#installation--building-information) Java Development Kit (JDK) version >= 8) must be abailable.
 Product Listener is tested with Oracle JDK 8 and OpenJDK 8.
 * In order to receive and publish messages a running instance a running instance of [RabbitMQ message broker](https://www.rabbitmq.com/) must be available.
 * When running Product Listener as part of the WaCoDiS system, messages are published by [WaCoDiS Core Engine](https://github.com/WaCoDiS/core-engine).
 For testing purposes other tools can be used to publish/mock messages about processing progress of a WaCoDiS Job.
+* In order to compile product metadata for result data (WacodisProductDataEnvelope) Product Listener needs access to the REST interface of  [WaCoDiS Data Access](https://github.com/WaCoDiS/data-access-api).

 The WaCoDiS Product Listener must be deployed in an envriomnent that allows access to the configured data backend and allows receiving and publishing messages via the message broket (RabbitMQ).